bjmorgan/data_argyrodite_disorder/README.md

 TODO: note that this should ideally be in a clean python environment, e.g. using virtualenv.

+Note: The analysis uses [`crystal-torture`](https://crystal-torture.readthedocs.io) which requires a fortran compiler is installed.

 ## Runtime environment and frozen dependencies
 Details about the runtime environement and the versions of installed python modules used in the original analysis are saved to `system_info.txt`